-The only downfall about glass is that it could break, but if you’re extra careful with it, that shouldn’t ever happen.
-Just be careful going back and forth between temperature extremes – if the glass is suddenly hit with a major change in temperature, there’s also a chance it could break.
+The only downfall about glass is that it could break, but if you make sure to be extra careful with it, that shouldn't happen.
+Just be careful going back and forth between temperature extremes - if the glass is suddenly hit with a major change in temperature, there's also a chance it could break.
 As a preventative, let it cool completely before placing it in water.

-This cooking medium is moreso used for baking, as it’s not quite as versatile as other cookware options, but it’s definitely a safest cookware for health.
+This cooking medium is more so used for baking, as it's not quite as versatile as other cookware options, but it's definitely one of the safest cookware for health.

 What is the best and safest cookware material?
 Glass ranks high on the list.